kierrrrra/front-end-assignment/README.md

 ##Front-End Position Assignment

-###Task: Implement a page that renders design according to the attached mockup.
+###Task: Implement a page according to design

+Mockups of design are in this repo, in .psd and jpeg formats.

-As a data source, use JSONP from http://assets.airbnb.com/frontend/search_results.js The JSONP callback is search_results.
+As a data source, use JSONP from http://assets.airbnb.com/frontend/search_results.js. (thanks AirBnb for good example) The JSONP callback is search_results.
 Thumbnail Image, title, address and price are all in that JSONP.